reactjs/react.dev/src/content/reference/react/lazy.md

 #### Returns {/*load-returns*/}

 You need to return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or some other *thenable* (a Promise-like object with a `then` method).
-It needs to eventually resolve to an object whose `.default` property is a valid React component type, such as a function, [`memo`](/reference/react/memo), or a [`forwardRef`](/reference/react/forwardRef) component.
+It needs to eventually resolve to an object whose `.default` property is a valid React Component type, such as a function, [`memo`](/reference/react/memo), or a [`forwardRef`](/reference/react/forwardRef) component.

 ---

 ## Usage {/*usage*/}

-### Lazy-loading components with Suspense {/*suspense-for-code-splitting*/}
+### Lazy-loading Components with Suspense {/*suspense-for-code-splitting*/}

-Usually, you import components with the static [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) declaration:
+Usually, you import Components with the static [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) declaration:

 ```js
 import MarkdownPreview from './MarkdownPreview.js';